Puppy that ran away from owner in Opa-Locka found safe, reunited at Miramar home

 “Finally, we have her back,” Casalino said.
 “We have Lola back.
 Oh, we’re so happy!
 I cannot believe it.
 It’s been so long, 13 days.”

-While Pena was renting a car at the airport on Jan.
+While Pena was dropping off a rental car at the airport on Jan.
 28, Lola sprinted away from him and ended up three blocks away at the intersection of Le Jeune Road and Northwest 142nd Street.

 Surveillance video from the intersection showed the puppy running through the streets.
 Soon after, a driver could be seen stopping and picking up the 6-month-old dog.